-Written for general audiences, The Greenhouse Trap traces the history of the greenhouse effect and shows how the current crisis has come about.
+Written for general audiences, "The Greenhouse Trap" traces the history of the greenhouse effect and shows how the current crisis has come about.
 Possible future consequences, based on the most credible scientific research available, are vividly described and objectively assessed.
 Government policies for slowing global warming are outlined along with suggestions for individuals to follow in their homes and communities.
 By Francesca Lyman with James J. MacKenzie, et al. Beacon Press, 1990.
 ISBN 0-8070-8503-0.
-Amazon link.
+More information.

-How to Raise Chickens
+"How to Raise Chickens"

 Chickens are hot!
 This book by Christine Heinrichs covers the basics of chicken care to get beginners started, plus enough detail on breeding systems and other husbandry refinements to be of use to the experienced chicken keeper.
 It includes chicken history and literature, as well as descriptions of historic breeds.
 It makes the case for traditional breeds as the best choice for backyard chicken keeping.
 A rich Resources section makes it a valuable reference.
 Voyageur Press, 2007.
 ISBN 0760328285.
 More information.

-Inside the Dzanga-Sangha Rain Forest: Exploring the Heart of Central Africa
+"Inside the Dzanga-Sangha Rain Forest: Exploring the Heart of Central Africa"

-A Land on Fire: The Environmental Consequences of the Southeast Asian Boom
+"A Land on Fire: The Environmental Consequences of the Southeast Asian Boom"

-"The Malling of America (CDs)
+"The Malling of America" (CDs)

 Everybody talks about the problems of exponential growth in the west — pollution, congestion, traffic — but talk about solutions and many Westerners give you a blank stare — or argue that you're messing with their private property rights.
-In the face of those blank stares, the two-part documentary The Malling of America tackles this issue.
+In the face of those blank stares, the two-part documentary "The Malling of America" tackles this issue.